ShubhamGit22/Eduonix_Assignment/Shubham_Chavan_DOM_2_30th_Oct/README.md

-Get a complete view of the cryptocurrency market with our Trend Indicator with a sleek and styled webpage which provided real time data.
-Discover the latest cryptocurrency market trends with a sleek, styled webpage that presents real-time data along with price formatting and dynamic colour indicators for positive and negative change."
+Get a complete view of the cryptocurrency market with our Trend Indicator with a sleek and styled webpage which provided real time data."